VytAbr/VGTU_physionet_2019_paper/README.md

 where `input_directory` is a directory for input data files and `output_directory` is a directory for output prediction files.
 The PhysioNet/CinC 2019 webpage provides a training database with data files and a description of the contents and structure of these files.

+To run prediction and compute scores:
+In folder 'toTest' there are 2 files.
+Place them in same folder with driver, then run main-short.m

 ## Details

 See the PhysioNet webpage for more details, including instructions for the other files in this repository.